hannahdesmond/mastery-curriculum/chapter6/README.md

 puts "You're facing forward.
 You can type forward, left, or right."
 ```

+> Every step I take, I'll test the game by running `ruby ./game.rb`.
+Get in the habit of running your code frequently!

 #### 3. Get the user's input

 I'm not going to write a loop yet: they're complicated, and I like to save up the complicated stuff til last.
 Let's just get the user input.
 This we can do with a `gets` and a `chomp`: